 Frequently Asked Questions

-How to assign a static IP address in Ubuntu through the command line :
+How do I assign an IP address using the command line in Ubuntu?

 Conclusion